burtcorp/cuffsert/README.md

 ```
 you can invoke cuffsert like so:
 ```
-cuffsert --metadata=./cuffsert.yml \
+cuffsert --metadata=./nginx-parameters.yml \
-  --metadata-path=production-us1 \
+  --selector=production-us1 \
   ./nginx.yml
 ```

-If the positional argument is a directory, stack will be read from `stack.yml` (or `.json`) and metadata will be read from `cuffsert.yml` if `--metadata` is not specified.

-### Multiple metadata files

-If `--metadata` points to a directory (or if no `--metadata` is given and there is a directory `./cuffsert` in the same directory as the stack), all `.yml` files in that directory will be recursively read and each file will be assumed to be at a path matching its path relative to the supplied path.
-For example, if `./foo/bar.yml` has a variant called `baz` it will match `--metadata-path=foo/bar/baz`.
-This may be useful if you have very frequent changes to metadata or if you have a lot of variants.
+This will select tags `Role=webserver, Environment=production, DC=us1` and parameter `ElasticIP=5.6.7.8` and create or update the stack `production-us1-webserver` as necessary.

 ## Metadata file format

 The metadata file consists of a hierarchy of configuration sections called "variants".
-Cuffsert splits the metadata-path by [/-] and starts at the top of the metadata and tries to match the path elements against each  variants sections.
+Cuffsert splits the selector by [/-] and starts at the top of the metadata and tries to match the path elements against each  variants sections.

 Each level can contain the following keys:

 - **StackName**: Stack name used for creating a new stack and finding existing stack to update.
 If no StackName parameter is found, one will be constructed by joining lowercase variants values and basename of stack file.
-From the example at the top, stack name will be `production-eu1-nginx`.
-When stack definition is passed on stdin, StackName must be given in metadata (or on commandline).
+From the example at the top, stack name will be `production-eu1-webserver`.
 - **Tags**: Tags applied at stack level.
 - **Parameters**: Provide values for parameters that the stack needs.
 - **Variations**: Each sub-key is a possible path element whose value is the hash for the next level.